 I have read your articles and find them extremely useful.
 Based on the inputs from your articles, I have analyzed a micro-cap company called Vikram Thermo (India) Ltd. All the important parameters related to financial and management analysis hold good.

-Please find the attached spreadsheet with analysis.
+Please find the attached the analysis.

 Company Summary (from Reuters):